What is it like to shoot without expectation? To craft images independent of the weather, tide, time and day?

 Waiting for the right light is the usual routine for landscape and nature photography.
 What would happen if I ventured out on my chosen day regardless of dark, rain, fog and storm?
 Or even relentless blue skies?
 For me this project was all about finding the ‘play’ in my art that ruled my life as a teen, rather than the control and planning that has necessarily dominated my thirty years as a professional editorial photographer.

 My only brief was to do the best I could with what I was presented with.
 As I dug into #outland I found very much that it was my own mood that dictated the outcome, the weather and landscape merely reflecting that back to me.
 Layers of texture rose to the fore as I traversed the difficult peninsula of the Wirral where industry, oil and chemicals ruled.
 Those same layers of land and light continued with me right through the project.

 Freed from the constraints of expectation and even an end result I conceived the shots in monochrome and colour, capturing the spirit of the scene in whatever medium spoke with the most authenticity.

-What I’m left with is a document of the northwest coastline which embodies its truth, without any veils or masks.
+What I’m left with is a document of the northwest coastline which embodies its truth, without any veils or masks, other than the ones I was wearing or overlaid on the land of course!
 The photographs illustrate how the land and the weather are one.
 The relationship, that I once thought was just the two of us, the land and me, really was a weave of various embodiments including myself, the land, the weather, ebb or flow, my own inner place and of course you, the viewer.